mbabynames search ✿

 Asha Genevieve

-"noble and strong" (Asha) meets "woman of the people" (Genevieve).
+"hope, desire" (Asha) meets "woman of the people" (Genevieve).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard G in Genevieve gives a clean break after Asha's open vowel ending.

 Asha Marie